Third-Degree Burn in Children

 - Changes color to black, white, brown, or yellow

 - May not be painful, because of damage to nerve endings

 The symptoms of a third-degree burn can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees a healthcare provider for a diagnosis.

 How is a third-degree burn diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
-The diagnosis of a third-degree burn is based the signs and symptoms, and recent exposure to something that can cause a burn.
+The provider will give your child a physical exam.
+The diagnosis of a third-degree burn is based on the signs and symptoms and recent exposure to something that can cause a burn.
 This may be the sun, something hot, or a chemical.

 How is a third-degree burn treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 A child will usually be treated in a hospital unit that specializes in burns.

 Treatment for a third-degree burn will depend on the severity of the burn.
 Burn severity is determined by: